Total cross section of the process $e^+ + e^- \to \Sigma^+ + \bar{\Sigma}^-$ including the $D$-meson loop and three-gluon contributions: Introduction

 In \cite{I3,I4}, it was suggested that in the process of electron-positron collisions for timelike regions, $q^2>0$ the electromagnetic form factors of hadrons can be studied by measuring the cross sections of hadron pair production.

-In these experimental works \cite{I5,I6,I7,I8,I9,I10,I11,I12,I13}, from the point of view of available data, there is an electromagnetic form factor in a time-like region, which is consistent with naive rules for counting quarks and the prediction of perturbative QCD (pQCD) at large $q^2$ \cite{I14,I15}.
+In these experimental works \cite{A8,I5,I6,I8,I9,I10,I11,I13}, from the point of view of available data, there is an electromagnetic form factor in a timelike region, which is consistent with naive rules for counting quarks and the prediction of perturbative QCD (pQCD) at large $q^2$ \cite{I14,I15}.
 Therefore, in these cases, to provide a unique opportunity to study the internal structure of hadrons and the electromagnetic properties of hyperons, timelike form factors are used.

 It should be noted that the data listed in \cite{I16}, which are obtained mainly from experiments on electron-positron and proton-proton (proton-antiproton) interactions, determine today most of our knowledge about experimentally established nucleon resonances.
 The charmonium resonance mass is present in the transition region between the perturbative and nonperturbative regimes of the $\psi(3770)$.
-The investigation of the production of a baryon pair in the $e^+e^-$ annihilation allows us to study the structures of baryons.
 To gain knowledge about the structure in perturbative and nonperturbative strong interactions, it is necessary to study the strong and hadronic decays of $\psi(3770)$ in this energy region \cite{I17}.

-After analyzing these samples together with the data, it became possible to conduct a theoretical study taking into account the interference of resonant and non-resonant amplitudes for the exclusive decay of $\psi(3770)$.
-It is known that for several years BESIII has collected the largest sample of data on e+e collisions at an energy of 3.773 GeV.
+After analyzing these samples together with the data, it became possible to conduct a theoretical study taking into account the interference of resonant and nonresonant amplitudes for the exclusive decay of $\psi(3770)$.
+It is known that for several years BESIII has collected the largest sample of data on $e^+e^-$ collisions at an energy of 3.773 GeV.

 It must be noted that charmonium states with $J^{PC}=1^{--}$, such as $J/\psi$, $\psi(3770)$,\,\, $\psi(4040)$, \,\,$\psi(4160)$, \,\,$Y(4230)$,\,\,$Y(4360)$,\,\,$\psi(4415)$, $Y(4660)$ and others, are produced as a result of electron-positron annihilation into a virtual photon at electron-positron colliders.